 What is a content inventory?

 A content inventory is an aggregate of all the content on your site.
 Every file type and marketing asset that appears on your web pages, whether they are indexable or not, is listed and categorized in a methodical order in a single document, typically in Excel or Google Sheets.

 By housing the entirety of your domain’s content in an accessible format, every relevant stakeholder at your company can understand the scope of your site, the types of pages you’re creating (and have created) and how they can locate content that may pertain to both individual job functions and larger company objectives.

 It’s the content marketing equivalent of having all of your ducks in a row.

-As such, a content inventory shouldn’t be overlooked.
+As such, an inventory shouldn’t be overlooked.